St George, Sydney: Culture and sport

 In terms of sport, the area is known as the home of the St George Illawarra Dragons and the St George District Cricket Club.

 Commercial areas

 The biggest commercial areas in the St George area are located at Hurstville, Kogarah and Rockdale.
 Hurstville is the largest central business district in southern Sydney and features a large shopping centre called Westfield Hurstville.
 Additionally Rockdale features another large shopping centre, Rockdale Plaza.

 Transport

-The St. George Area is serviced very well by public transport.
+The St. George area is serviced very well by public transport.
 The Eastern Suburbs & Illawarra Line, South Coast Line and Airport Line have frequent services to the city directly or via Wolli Creek.

-There are also abundant bus routes serving the region operated by Transit Systems, Punchbowl Bus Company and Transdev NSW.
+There are also abundant bus routes serving the region operated by Transit Systems and U-Go Mobility.

 Population

 The population of the St George region, as estimated in 2020, was 285,214.

 St. George name

 Several major local institutions have 'St. George' in their title: